Swiss made: Legislation

 The "most important part of the manufacturing process" is that part of the process that results in a completely new product.
 The determining factor here is that the original characteristics of the goods are lost through the manufacturing process, and the possible application of the goods is different from that of the basic materials of foreign origin used in their manufacture.
 In addition, the origin of goods is determined by the place where they are produced, not by where the idea for producing these goods was conceived.
-A product manufactured in Switzerland under a foreign license will still be Swiss in origin, while a product manufactured abroad using Swiss recipes or Swiss methods will still be foreign in origin.
+A product manufactured in Switzerland under a foreign licence will still be Swiss in origin, while a product manufactured abroad using Swiss recipes or Swiss methods will still be foreign in origin.

+Practically, the Federal Council Ordinance of 23 December 1971 to regulate the use of the SWISS appellation for watches was partially revised on 17 June 2016 at the request of the industry, in order to strengthen the protection of the geographical indication.
+According to the Federation of the Swiss Watch Industry, the intention is to “guarantee satisfaction of the consumer who, when buying a Swiss made watch, expects it to correspond to the quality and the reputation of Swiss watchmaking tradition and therefore to be manufactured in Switzerland and to incorporate a high added value of Swiss origin.”

+According to that ordinance, the geographical indication Switzerland or Swiss can be used on a watch if: